Cantido/vehiclehud/README.md

 ### Vehicle Data Queries

 To request data from the vehicle's systems, we send it a byte string according to the OBD standard.
-More information may be found on [Wikipedia](https://en.wikipedia.org/wiki/OBD-II_PIDs "OBD-II PIDs - Wikipedia, the free encyclopedia")
+More information may be found on [Wikipedia](https://en.wikipedia.org/wiki/OBD-II_PIDs "OBD-II PIDs - Wikipedia, the free encyclopedia").

 Commands take the form of: